BorelEnzo/BorelEnzo.github.io/CTFs/Finals_CSC_BE_2019/crack_me/index.md

 0x0000063a   20 396          main
  ```

-By disassembling the `main` routine. we found an easy code to reverse, where each character of the flag is compared against a constant value:
+By disassembling the `main` routine, we found an easy code to reverse, where each character of the flag is compared against a constant value:

  ```
 [0x00000530]> sf main